By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 1) Avoidance of sugar, coffee, strong tea, nicotine if possible, refined carbohydrates, such as white bread, white rice, cakes and sugary drinks, candy bars, colas, cookies, ice cream sweetish fruits such as bananas, grapefruit, melons, honey and dates (these fruits may be reintroduced at a later stage in moderation) etc.

 2) High protein + complex carbohydrates snacks every three hours or sooner, to provide a slow release of glucose, and to prevent the hypoglycemic dip.
-A high protein breakfast must be considered the most important meal of the day. ”High-protein foods, such as fish, eggs, chicken, and beef, contain all twenty-two, including the nine amino acids that are considered essential for humans.”
+A high protein breakfast must be considered the most important meal of the day.
+“High-protein foods, such as fish, eggs, chicken, and beef, contain all twenty amino acids, including the nine amino acids that are considered essential for humans.”
 Source Plus animal fats that are also essential for good health.
 Eat plenty of green vegetables and fruits and the more varied the diet the better it is.

 4) Other supplements that could slow down the absorption of glucose (thereby avoiding blood sugar peaks and the release of stress hormones) are: Psyllium Seeds Husks (1 tbsp per day), Glucomannan including pectin (follow instructions on bottle), and Cinnamon.
 Also see “Herbs with Hypoglycemic Effects “ at: Research Evidence for Hypoglycemia